-Teaching social studies in Minnesota does not necessarily prepare you for everything NRCA camp has to offer.
+Teaching social studies in Minnesota does not necessarily prepare you for everything the NRCF camp has to offer.
 Last August I traveled to camp for the 5th time to help out.
-More and more this means that I again become humbled by everything I still don’t know about Swahili and Kenyan culture, so I get to look to the best guides available: our amazing Kenyan staff and students.
+More and more of this means that I again become humbled by everything I still don’t know about Swahili and Kenyan culture, so I get to look to the best guides available: our amazing Kenyan staff and students.

 I often lead a simulation activity with students who are learning about government in my Civics classes in Minnesota.
-I tell them we all live in a place called Sheeptown together; impenetrable and scary Mountains of Death surround us, but we have everything we need in our town: sheep, grass, trees, fresh water, and each other.
+I tell them we all live in a place called Sheeptown together; impenetrable and scary Mountains of Death surround us, but we have everything we need in our town: sheep, grass, trees, freshwater, and each other.
 One morning, we wake up to find that one of the students is missing a sheep (we start with 20) – and in its place is a spot of blood on the grass and a few tufts of fur snagged on the trees.
 Wolves.

-Students then have to talk out their plan.
+Students then have to talk out their plans.
 My only purpose is to advance the story for them based on their choose-your-own-adventure discussion.
 The punchline is that however they decide to deal with the wolves, they usually wind up creating a governmental structure of some kind without realizing it – and thus they (hopefully) learn the purpose of government.
 I claim no credit for this lesson.
-I filched it from another teacher and the kids always do all the work.
+I filched it with another teacher and the kids always do all the work.
 But at Leadership Camp, Sheeptown was a whole new ball game.

-First, it became immediately apparent that our NRCA student leaders are experts on the natural world.
+First, it became immediately apparent that our NRCF student leaders are experts in the natural world.
 They sat in a circle facing each other and threw out ideas almost faster than I could process them.
 We’re talking great ideas: protect the sheep with a fence or a hut; hunt the wolves; set traps for the wolves; dig a moat around Sheeptown; set watches at night; and so on.
 Everyone listened and seemed to feel heard.
 Students got enthusiastic about the ideas of others, then added thoughts of their own.
 They obviously regard each other with a great deal of respect.

 When the story advances, they learn that their first few attempts don’t work; the wolves are still a threat.
 This forces them to be smarter about how they spend their scant assets.
 Our student leaders are experts at learning quickly and managing limited resources.
 The conversation sped up as lines of influence emerged among them.
 Certain students pulled ahead as clear authority figures, proposing new plans and taking input from their peers.
-These leaders made difficult decisions, but only advanced an idea when everyone was on board.
+These leaders made difficult decisions but only advanced an idea when everyone was on board.
 Justifications were explained, argued, and agreed upon.
 The governmental structure they had pieced together gained cohesion.
 The wolves receded as their problem-solving ability grew and they regained control of Sheeptown.

-Walking across a bouncy bridge suspended dozens of feet above the forest floor is not the way I envisioned spending each day of Seniors Camp, but I got used to it quickly enough.
+Walking across a bouncy bridge suspended dozens of feet above the forest floor is not the way I envisioned spending each day at Seniors Camp, but I got used to it quickly enough.
 The fact that the see-through walkway looked like it was made of paper clips hooked together seemed to be a strong deterrent to many of our students.
 Who was to say this thing would hold together when each of them stepped out with one foot, then the other, placing all their weight upon it along with the handful of their peers in front of them?
 Their anxiety was palpable.
 This felt life-threatening to some of the kids.